nanihadesuka/autociv/autociv_data/README.md

 ## Mod compatibility(s)
 The mod is compatible with:
 - 0 A.D 0.0.24
+- Probable they will work in the future for 0 A.D 0.0.24​​​​​​​
+	- FGod (version 1.6.22 & 1.6.23)
+	- ffm_visibility mod
+	- balanced maps mod
+	- spec mod (monitor) mod
+	- custom_rating mod
 - Should work with all mods that don't have heavy code changes.